 If you’re considering a commercial solar installation, you should focus on a few key factors.
 For most decision makers, it all comes down to money.
 How long will it take to recoup your investment?
 Your first impulse may be to only pay attention to the short-term costs.
 There’s more that goes into deciding whether solar would be a good fit for your operation than the overall price.
 You should also consider how long you can expect your solar installation to last, what kind of warranty covers your panels, how much power your installation will produce, and financing options.

-Here at Good Energy Solutions, we stand behind SunPower solar panels.
-As a SunPower Elite Dealer, we expect these solar systems to have a useful life of up to 40 years.
+Here at Good Energy Solutions, we only install quality solar panels.
+We expect our solar installations to have a useful life of up to 40 years.
 Once your system is paid off, you’ll be generating much of your own power with very little overhead cost.